| |

 L'Elisir d'amore (The Elixir of love), act II, last scene: aria Ei corregge ogni difetto (Dulcamara).

-1. Or “hum”, wellknown tune which could receive different and exchangeable lyrics.
+1. Timbre or “hum”, wellknown tune which could receive different and exchangeable lyrics.

 |